dhiegomaga/Behavioral-Cloning/README.md

 The files used in the project:

-* **Simulator** : The excecutable version for Windows, Linux and Mac can be found in this [repository]( https://github.com/udacity/self-driving-car-sim ).
+* **Simulator** : The executable version for Windows, Linux and Mac can be found in this [repository]( https://github.com/udacity/self-driving-car-sim ).
 * *Model.ipynb* : Contains the network model architecture.
 * *model.h5* : The network architecture and weights, used by the simulator to run the car autonomously.
 * *drive.py* : Used to run the simulation using the trained model.